Last Updated on June 16, 2022 by Paroma

 San Francisco sightseeing attraction #7: Alcatraz

 Again, one more touristy thing but admit it, you will be hard pressed to find a penitentiary as cool as this and that too right in the middle of the ocean.
-Tickets sell out early, so please book online and line up for a memorable visit to one of the most notorious federal correction centers ever, now no longer functional and hosts a beautiful botanical garden full of native shrubbery.
+Tickets sell out early, so please book this fantastic tour in advance (known as “Sail and Jail Boat Cruise”) and line up for a memorable visit to one of the most notorious federal correction centers ever, now no longer functional and hosts a beautiful botanical garden full of native shrubbery.
 Also, no eating or drinking on the island beyond the landing.
-A complete review here in a former post.

 San Francisco sightseeing attraction #8: Golden Gate Park